Saturday, February 27, 2021

 The project was among the first one to be posted for procurement back in 2013, although bid failures pushed the project's bidding process to 2014 with a reduced budget of Php246,430,000.00.
 Several more bid attempts pushed the project further to 2015, until a tenderer was able to meet the requirements.

 For some reasons not disclosed publicly, Environmental Tectonics Corp. failed to deliver a single flight simulator to the PAF, and the DND decided to cancel its contract with the company and declare the project as a failure by mid-2018.
+The same cancellation was also made on the Flight Simulator Support Facility, and the structure was left unfinished.

 This time, the requirement is for the Full Motion Flight Simulators to support only the AgustaWestland AW-109E Power and Bell 412EP helicopters.
 But this effort also failed, and no immediate re-tender was raised.